automatic-controls/powerbi/README.md

 ![](images/dataflow_version.png)
 ![](images/dataflow_no_version.png)

 A few Azure logic apps are used to capture email attachments and download them to **ACES-Utility2**.
 At which point, scheduled scripts grab the downloaded attachments and upload them to the PostgreSQL database.
 Some Excel spreadsheets are directly referenced in Power BI for data that must be manually entered.
 These spreadsheets typically live on **ACES-Utility2** and in [Sharepoint].
-I recommend that spreadsheets be queried from [Sharepoint] instead of **ACES-Utility2** when gathering data in Power BI.
+I recommend that spreadsheets be queried from [Sharepoint] instead of **ACES-Utility2** when connecting data sources in Power BI.

 After publishing new Power BI reports, you will want to attempt to manually refresh them on the service.
 If any errors occur, you should go into settings to make sure the service is mapping all the data sources appropriately.
 Sometimes, credentials from PBI desktop do not seemlessly transfer to the service when published.
 Typically, you will setup all reports to have a daily scheduled refresh.